savitaashture/kubeday-singapore/README.md

             tkn-pac create repo -n $NAMESPACE
             ```

-5. Send a pull request to https://github.com/savitaashture/kubeday-singapore and observe the triggering of the PipelineRun for the pull request
+4. Send a pull request to https://github.com/savitaashture/kubeday-singapore and observe the triggering of the PipelineRun for the pull request

-2. Kyverno policy will verify the pushed image is signed and attested before deploying with Argo as part of CD process.
+5. Kyverno policy will verify the pushed image is signed and attested before deploying with Argo as part of CD process.
+6. `kubectl create -f policies/verify-image.yaml`

-3. If policy failed to verify image signature then Argo won't create Deployment
+7. If policy failed to verify image signature then Argo won't create Deployment

     ```
     kubectl get pods -n NAMESPACE